 Nasdaq rules require shareholder approval in certain circumstances, including in connection with the issuance of shares as part of an acquisition of stock or assets of another company (Rule 5635(a)), a company change of control within the meaning of Nasdaq's rules (Rule 5635(b)), when a plan or other equity compensation arrangement is established or materially amended (Rule 5635(c)), and in connection with certain issuances involving 20% or more of the ordinary shares or voting power outstanding before the issuance at a price lower than a minimum price specified in the Nasdaq rules (Rule 5635(d)).
 Under French law our shareholders must decide any issuance of equity, as a general matter.
-Such shareholder approval is typically provided by the adoption of authorizing resolutions at the Company's annual shareholders' meeting at which shareholder approve delegations of authority to the Executive Board to increase the Company's share capital within specified parameters, which may include specified price limitations and/or specific or aggregate limitations on the size of the share capital increase.
+Such shareholder approval is typically provided by the adoption of authorizing resolutions at the Company's annual shareholders' meeting at which shareholders approve delegations of authority to the Executive Board to increase the Company's share capital within specified parameters, which may include specified price limitations and/or specific or aggregate limitations on the size of the share capital increase.
 While the Company views such shareholder approvals to be consistent with the purpose of the Nasdaq shareholder approval rules, it is not certain that Nasdaq would accept the Company's shareholder-approved resolutions as sufficient to satisfy the Nasdaq shareholder approval rules in connection with a specific transaction.
 Accordingly, we follow our French home country practice and obtain shareholder approval for delegations of authority (i) to issue equity to our directors, officers and employees, subject to the limitations of such approvals, and (ii) to define the final terms of such transactions (including the final terms of any equity compensation plan or arrangements) to our directors, officers and employees.
-The Company may, from time to time, ask for our shareholders' approval in respect of a specific transaction or we may seek subsequent approval of an equity compensation arrangement in order to obtain advantageous ta
+The Company may, from time to time, ask for our shareholders' approval in respect of a specific transaction or we may seek subsequent approval of an equity compensation arrangement in order to obtain advantageous tax treatment or otherwise.
+In addition, under French law, we must obtain the prior approval of our shareholders before issuing equity or establishing or amending a compensatory plan or arrangement that would exceed the limits of the shareholder-granted delegations.

-Because we are a "foreign private issuer" as described above, our Chief Executive Officer and our Chief Financial Officer issue the certifications required by Section 302 and Section 906 of the Sarbanes-Oxley Act of 2002 on an annual basis (with the filing of our annual report on Form 20-F) rather than on a quarterly basis as would be the case of a U.S. corporation filing quarterly reports on Form 10-Q.
+Because we are a "foreign private issuer" as described above, our Chief Executive Officer and our Chief Financial Officer issue the certifications required by Section 302 and Section 906 of the Sarbanes-Oxley Act of 2002 on an annual basis (with the filing of our annual report on Form 20-F) rather than on a quarterly basis as would be the case of a U.S. corporation filing quarterly reports on Form 10- Q.